Syndorik/Resume/README.md

 My agent was able to solve easy to medium-difficult mazes.

+**machine_learning_basics/decision_tree**
+In this group project, I developed a Decision Tree framework in Python.
+This framework includes:
+- single-threaded decision tree
+- a parallelized version of a decision
+- testing methods (Cross-Validation, confusion Matrix ...)
+- pruning of decision tree
+- Graphic representation of a decision tree

+The framework was tested on a real-life problem: predict the localization of a person in a flat, based on the strength of each wifi access points.
+The framework gave expected results.

+**machine_learning_basics/neural_network**
+In this group project, I developed a Neural Network Framework.
+It includes:
+- Linear layer
+- Activation functions layer (sigmoid ...)
+- Evaluation layers (Binary Cross entropy ...)

+Then we used TensorFlow to solve a classification task in insurance pricing.

+Finally using TensorFlow again, we created another insurance pricing model using real-world data.
+Our model was competing against models of other classmates.
+The purpose was to give the best pricing for each individual according to their risk.
+Each individual then chooses automatically the lower price among those proposed.
+Models were then ranked according to the profit they made.

 ### Projects in IMT Atlantique -former Télécom Bretagne- (Brest, France) inside IMT_atlantique directory

 **datamining_PUBG**